-Physical assets contributed to Council by developers in the form of buildings and structures, road works, stormwater, water and wastewater infrastructure are recognised as revenue when the development becomes "on maintenance" (i.e. Council obtains control of the assets and becomes liable for any ongoing maintenance) and there is sufficient data in the form of drawings and plans to determine the approximate specifications and values of such assets.
+Contributed assets are physical assets contributed to Council by developers in the form of road works, stormwater, water and wastewater infrastructure and park equipment are recognised as revenue when Council obtains control of the asset and there is sufficient data in the form of drawings and plans to determine the approximate specifications and values of such assets.
 Non-cash contributions with a value in excess of the recognition thresholds are recognised as non-current assets.
 Those below the thresholds are recorded as expenses.